gcalderone/GModelFit.jl/docs/src/builtincomp.md

 ## FComp

 The `FComp` component is a wrapper for a standard Julia function whose evaluation is performed using the function itself.
-It comes in two flavours: `FComp` is used when the function accepts one or more scalar parameters, while `FCompv` (see next section) is used when the function requires a vector of parameters.
+It comes in two flavours: `FComp` is used when the function accepts one or more *scalar* parameters, while `FCompv` (see next section) is used when the function accepts a single *vector* of parameters.
 The `FComp` constructors are defined as follows:

 ```julia
 FComp(funct::Function, deps=Symbol[]; par1=guess1, par2=guess2, ...)